Renormalization-Inspired Effective Field Neural Networks for Scalable Modeling of Classical and Quantum Many-Body Systems

 We generate a total of $2\times 10^{6}$ data points and split them into 80\% for training and 20\% for testing.
-These data are obtained by exact diagonalization of the Hamiltonian in Eq.~(\ref{eqn_H_quantum}).
-For the effective model in Eq.~(\ref{eqn_quantum_eff}), we perform a linear regression to obtain the coefficients.
-The EFNNs with symmetrization are trained using networks with $C=10,15,20,25$ channels and $n=1,2,3$ FP layers.
-As shown in Fig.~\ref{fig_efnn_vs_eff}(b), the effective model achieves a relative error of approximately $2\times 10^{-2}$.
-In contrast, the EFNNs with symmetrization consistently reduce the relative error below $3\times 10^{-3}$ as $C$ increases from 10 to 25, for $n=1,2,3$.
-Notably, the EFNNs outperform the effective model by a factor of six while utilizing significantly fewer parameters, underscoring their capability to capture high-order interactions in quantum many-body systems.
-Their parameter count scales as $O(nC^{2})$, resulting in 26250, 49560, and 72870 parameters for $n=1,2,3$ at $C=10$.
-In stark contrast, the perturbative expansion in Eq.~(\ref{eqn_quantum_eff}) scales factorially as $O\bigg(\binom{\frac{1}{2}N^{4}+\frac{1}{2}N^{2}+\frac{1}{2}k-1}{\frac{1}{2}k}\bigg)$, with $k$ denoting the interaction order---a scaling that can lead to divergence at higher orders.
-The full effective model in Eq.~(\ref{eqn_quantum_eff}) contains 12758826 parameters, which reduces to 213201 when interactions are restricted within each tile.
-Furthermore, EFNNs effectively select the most significant interactions automatically, an essential aspect of renormalization.
-By renormalizing the interactions and prioritizing key terms, EFNNs avoid both divergence and explosive growth in the number of parameters.
+These data are obtained by exact diagonalization of the Hamiltonian in Eq.~(\ref{eqn_H_quantum}) with chemical potential.
+For the effective model in Eq.~(\ref{eqn_quantum_eff}), we perform linear regression to obtain the coefficients.
+While the full effective model would require 12758826 parameters, we reduce this to 213201 by restricting interactions within each $5\times 5$ tile.
+The EFNNs, DenseNets, ResNets, and DNNs with symmetrization are trained using networks with $C=1,3,5,7,9$ channels and $n=1,2,3$ layers, with parameter counts ranging from 200 to 30000.
+As shown in Fig.~\ref{fig_efnn_vs_eff}(b), the effective model achieves a relative error of approximately $2\times 10^{-2}$, whereas the neural networks achieve relative errors on the order of $10^{-3}$---approximately six times better using significantly fewer parameters.
+Among the neural networks, EFNNs with 1, 2, and 3 layers consistently outperform all other architectures, with some overlap observed between 1-layer EFNNs and 3-layer DNNs, as well as 1-, 2-, and 3-layer DenseNets at $C=1,3$.
+For EFNNs, the error systematically decreases as $C$ increases and as the number of layers increases from 1 to 3.
+This superior performance with fewer parameters shows that the EFNNs possess inherent renormalization capabilities beyond simple parameter fitting.